All the hard work is done and all that’s required is get your beautiful new baby home safely in your car! Easy right!!

 Your first installation is best not done with a screaming baby!

-Most of you will have been to the shop and decided on the color and type of car seat you would like.
+Most of you will have been to the shop and decided on the type of car seat you would like.
 Hopefully your retailer will have fitted the car seat in your car to ensured it is compatible and also showed you how to fit it in your car yourself.